-In nearly all cases, a position of employment in applied behavior analysis necessitates at least a master’s.
+In nearly all cases, jobs in ABA will require at least a master’s degree.
 Oftentimes, a doctorate is required.
 A degree can be in applied behavior analysis but commonly is in a related area like education or psychology.
 If a person is interested in working in a particular sector, a degree might also be in fields as varied as animal science or business.
 Prior to pursuing advanced studies, an undergraduate degree in psychology or education forms a solid basis for moving forward academically to pursue a career in applied behavior analysis.

 In addition to classroom work, a person’s intent on a career in applied behavior analysis is well served taking part in an internship or externship while in school.
 Teaming up in this manner with an organization or business that utilizes applied behavior analysis provides valuable first-hand experience in the field.

 Bear in mind that a good number of ABA positions in the United States require specific certification.
 In the healthcare arena, a Board Certified Behavior Analyst (BCBA) certificate from the Behavior Analyst Certification Board, may be required.

 If a person desires to be employed in a position involving ABA and animals, the Certified Applied Animal Behaviorist (CAAB) certificate from the Animal Behavior Society may be necessary.
 At this time, about 50 percent of all U.S. states require specific licensing or certification for people working in the realm of applied behavior analysis.

 Use of Applied Behavior Analysis in the 21st Century